-LEED certification provides independent, third-party verification by the Green Building Certification Institute (GBCI) that a building project meets the highest green building and performance measures.
+LEED certification provides independent, third-party verification by the Green Business Certification Inc. (GBCI) that a building project meets the highest green building and performance measures.
 Certified projects receive a LEED plaque, which is the nationally recognized symbol demonstrating that a building is environmentally responsible and a healthy place to live and work.
 There are both environmental and financial benefits to earning LEED certification.

 Learn more www.gbci.org